acopie/scamp-datagen/readme.txt

 The parameters used to generate the mixed trees can be found in the "multi-config.json" file.

 Running the data generator
 ==========================

 The code which belongs to the "multi" module is related to multiple BOMs which are executed in a batch.
-This approach has the advantage that a specified set of machines could be used to participate to the creation of multiple BOMs.
+This approach has the advantage that a specified set of machines could be used to participate in the creation of multiple BOMs.
 The resulted BOMs could be n-ary trees or a combination between n-ary trees and vertical trees.
 We named this structure "mixed trees".

 Pre-requisites: